fabiana2611/fabiana2611.github.io/_posts/2020/jun20/2020-06-04-quantum-comp.md

 permalink: /:categories/quantum-programming
 ---

 <p class="has-text-align-justify">The <a href="https://en.wikipedia.org/wiki/Quantum_computing">quantum computing </a>is the new revolution.
 It is going to put the current IT such a prehistoric era.
-This new technology comes from quantum mechanical (or <a href="https://www.newscientist.com/term/quantum-physics/">quantum-physics</a>) regarding how atoms work (electrons, protons, neutrons, quarks, gluons.).
-It includes, for exemple, the interactions between the particles.
-The general concepts you can find <a href="https://qt.eu/understand/introduction-to-quantum-physics/"  rel="noreferrer noopener">here</a>.</p>
+This new technology comes from quantum mechanical (or <a href="https://www.newscientist.com/term/quantum-physics/">quantum-physics</a>) regarding how atoms work (electrons, protons, neutrons, quarks, gluons).
+It includes, for exemple, the interactions between the particles.</p>

 <h2>Quantic Theory</h2>

 <table><tbody><tr><td style="width: 50%;"><iframe width="300" height="215" src="https://www.youtube.com/embed/8HkPAE_9Q1Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></td><td style="width: 50%;"><iframe width="300" height="215" src="https://www.youtube.com/embed/7u_UQG1La1o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></td></tr></tbody></table>

 <p style="text-align: justify;">We have a good understanding about to have one state by time, such as bit, with '0' or '1'.
-From the quantum theory, we have the concept that one unit can have more then one possibilities of different states.
+In the quantum theory, we have the concept that one unit can have more than one possibilities of different states.
 One unit (<em>quantum bit</em>) can be '0' <strong>and</strong> '1', the quantum superposition.
 The determinism is changed by probabilities.
 New algorithms are created to use the potencial power of processing.</p>

 <p style="text-align: justify;">Bellow, there are two good short videos about the pathway of the quantic theory (left) and a good explanation with a simple example comparing the traditional bit unit and the quantum you can see at the next video (right).</p>